ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

 KMS integration will only be enabled when `ceph-csi-creds-kms-config` ConfigMap exists and CSI secrets contain the `kmsID` key.
-In case where secrets contain both `kmsID` and `userKey` the keyring provided secrets will be used for creating the credential object.
+In case where secrets contain both `kmsID` and `userKey` the keyring provided in the secret will be used for creating the credential object.

 ### Integration with Rook